Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Representation of surfaces through relative homologies

 \begin{proposition} Let the conditions of Proposition~\ref{pr:surface_Sigma} be valid, and let $\PI$ be Abelian.
 Then the transformation from the ``old'' to the ``new'' notations is trivial:

 \end{proposition}

-Because of Proposition~\ref{pr:surface_Sigma_trivial}, one can see that for Abelian $\PI$ one can set uniquely the notations for $H_2(\tilde U, \tilde U')$ simply by setting the surface $\Sigma$, i.e.\ by indicating how $\Sigma$ bypasses the singularity components, say, by bridges (see Appendix~B).
+Because of Proposition~\ref{pr:surface_Sigma_trivial}, one can see that for an Abelian $\PI$ one can uniquely set the notations for $H_2(\tilde U, \tilde U')$ simply by setting the surface $\Sigma$, i.e.\ by indicating how $\Sigma$ bypasses the singularity components, say, by bridges (see Appendix~\ref{app:B}).
 The position of $z^*$ and the detailed shapes of $\gamma_{Q^n}$ make no difference.

-\begin{proposition} Let the reference points $z^*$ and $\tilde z^*$ coincide (as well as the reference points for the polygons), and the base paths $\gamma_{Q^n}$ and $\tilde \gamma_{Q^n}$ differ.
+\begin{proposition} Assume that the reference points $z^*$ and $\tilde z^*$ coincide, that the reference points for the polygons coincide, but that base paths $\gamma_{Q^n}$ and $\tilde \gamma_{Q^n}$ differ.
 Then the change of the reference paths leads to the following change of notations:

 \end{proposition}